freeCodeCamp/freeCodeCamp/guide/english/nodejs/express/index.md

 npm install --save express
 ```

 We can confirm that Express has correctly installed by two ways.
-First, there will be new section in `package.json` file named `dependencies` under which our Express exists:
+First, there will be a new section in `package.json` file named `dependencies` under which our Express exists:

 ```json
 {